Costa Rica For Beginners

 Costa Rica’s Two Coasts

-Head either east or west towards the ocean and that’s when you’re going to start feeling some heat.
-However, the coasts are different.
+Head either east or west towards the ocean and that’s when you’ll start feeling some heat.
+However, the coasts are very different from one another.

 The Caribbean coast has a very straight coastline causing the surf to crash harshly against the shore.
 Swimming can be dangerous during certain times.
 Surf competitions are held in this area of the country.